 The journey to diagnosis was anything but easy.
 Genetic testing, which can cost over Shs1.2 million, is far beyond the reach of many Ugandan families.
 Even when the disease is recognized, options for treatment and therapy are limited.
 Physiotherapy, steroids, and supportive care can help slow progression, but they remain scarce and often unaffordable.

 In Uganda, the full scale of BMD is still largely hidden.
-A recent clinic at CoRSU Rehabilitation Hospital tested 57 children for muscular dystrophy and found that 40 were positive for BMD.
+A recent clinic at CoRSU Rehabilitation Hospital tested 57 children for muscular dystrophy and found that 40 were positive .
 Health workers believe many more cases remain undiagnosed across the country, with boys most severely affected and mothers often serving as silent carriers.

 Doctors emphasize that early recognition is critical.
 Signs such as delayed walking, frequent falls, and difficulty climbing stairs can be the first red flags.
 With timely intervention, therapy, and care, children can retain mobility for longer and enjoy a better quality of life.